-March Comes In Like A Lion
+March Comes In Like A Lion - Admission Decisions

-For seniors starting to hear from colleges, your college future is just around the corner, and it is now time to shift into "decision phase."
+For seniors who are starting to hear from colleges, your college future is just around the corner, and it is now time to shift into the "decision phase."
 The next few weeks may be bumpy (or not), but hopefully you have options and now choices to make.
-While you may feel like you are still in waiting mode, it's time to begin the work to determine where to attend school next fall, and possibly whether to wait out a waitlist - if you want to.
+While you may feel like you are still in waiting mode, it's time to begin the work to determine where to attend school next fall, and whether to wait out a waitlist - if you want to.
 Even if you have a clear choice that has remained in the lead throughout your college journey, it's a good idea to lean into the four steps below to affirm your decision.
-You will want to allocate time for a deeper dive into your admitted schools, which may include a college visit or two.
+You should allocate time for a deeper dive into your admitted schools, which may include a college visit or two.
 One question that often arises during "decision time" is "which school is best?"
 The "best" school will be super-specific to you, your priorities, and your goals.
 It may also involve tradeoffs like location vs. size vs. program opportunities vs. cost (or something wholly aligned with your goals).
 That's why it's essential to dive back in and look at colleges you've been admitted to and waitlisted.

 Tackle the following steps: